Federal Verification 2022-23

 Individuals Who Filed Non-IRS Income Tax Returns

-A tax filer who filed an income tax return with the Internal Revenue Service or the tax authority for American Samoa must provide Cornell with a copy of his or her tax account information if selected for verification since these tax authorities do not charge a fee to obtain this information.
+A tax filer who filed an income tax return with tax authority for American Samoa must provide a copy of his or her tax account information.
+Submit this documentation to IDOC.

 Individuals Granted a Filing Extension by the IRS

-- A copy of the IRS's approval of an extension beyond the automatic six-month extension if the individual requested an additional extension of the filing time for tax year 2015;
+- A copy of the IRS's approval of an extension beyond the automatic six-month extension for tax year 2020;

 Statement of Educational Purpose

-This statement will need to be submitted to our office by mail or in person, as we are required to collect the original.
+The original notarized statement and a copy of the identification acknowledged by the notary public will need to be submitted to our office by mail or in person.